ProximoBinks/UCAT-Calculator/README.md

 ## Demo

-You can try out the UCAT Timer [here](https://proximobinks.github.io/UCAT-Calculator/).
+You can try out the UCAT Calculator [here](https://proximobinks.github.io/UCAT-Calculator/).

 ## License